jthegedus/svelte-adapter-firebase/README.md

 For those interested, this build & deploy command uses [Cloud Build](https://cloud.google.com/cloud-build), [Buildpacks](https://cloud.google.com/blog/products/containers-kubernetes/google-cloud-now-supports-buildpacks) and the [Functions Framework](https://github.com/GoogleCloudPlatform/functions-framework-nodejs).

+## Non-goals

+> Write Cloud Function code directly into `.js` file instead of printing in console.

+Firebase Cloud Functions have a long history of people configuring their index files completely differently, some even generating them from directories.
+Accommodating these would be a headache.
+Instead, all we look for is a match against this string, `${name} =`, where `name` is your Cloud Functions name.
+We may make this configurable to a specific file in future.

+Additionally, this allows for users to customise their Firebase Cloud Function API like `runWith()` options for memory/CPU and VPC/Ingress/Egress configuration settings, without complex support for options in the adapter.
+This keeps the Function config where it should, close to the executing code.

+> Handle the deployment of the app to Firebase.

+Firebase apps consist of many different services with the CLI providing optional deployments.
+We do not want to dictate full deployments with your frontend nor perform partial deployments if it does not fit your app.
+The only option then is to leave it to you :tada:

+> Custom Docker images

+We support Cloud Run with the same JS code as Cloud Functions, via the NodeJS [Functions Framework](https://github.com/GoogleCloudPlatform/functions-framework-nodejs) and reliance on the [Node14 Buildpacks](https://github.com/GoogleCloudPlatform/buildpacks/tree/main/builders/gcf/nodejs14), which is what essentially powers Cloud Functions.
+Diverging from this would make supporting Cloud Run more difficult.
+The idea behind the support is to allow usage of Cloud Run features, for example, [`min_instances`](https://cloud.google.com/run/docs/configuring/min-instances) and [concurrent requests](https://cloud.google.com/run/docs/about-concurrency) which both reduce cold starts (if that matters to you, use the CDN!)

+We are open to discussion on this topic, but it was not a goal when setting out to build this adapter (consider the cost/benefit).

 ## FAQ

-- Q: Why is the Cloud Function code output to the terminal for me to add manually instead of being written to `functions/index.js`?
+> Why is the Cloud Function code output to the terminal for me to add manually instead of being written to `functions/index.js`?

-  - A: This method allow the user to consume other aspects of the Firebase Cloud Function API like `runWith()` options for memory/CPU and VPC/Ingress/Egress configuration settings, without complex support for options in the adapter.
-This keeps the Function config where it should, close to the executing code.
+See [non-goals](#non-goals) _Write Cloud Function code directly into `.js` file instead of printing in console._

 ## Caveats